wp-plugins/display-timezone/readme.txt

 * Fixed the `am & pm` bug.
 = 1.0.2 =
 * Edit in readme.txt
-=1.0.3=
+= 1.0.3 =
+* Added Clock Icon
-*Changed the position of display to compatibility for the versions `WordPress 3.2` or greater,also compactable in all other version
+* Changed the position of display to compatibility for the versions `WordPress 3.2` or greater, also compactable in all other version